mokshjain6174/low-prep/README.md

 # Aura EdTech

-Low Prep is a dual-pane live tutoring platform built for the Athira problem statement.
+Aura EdTech is a dual-pane live tutoring platform built for the Athira problem statement.
 It keeps the familiar video-call experience, then adds a real-time learning workspace where concepts, clarity, notes, and checkpoints become visible during the session.

 ## Live Links